 IMARC Group provides an analysis of the key trends in each sub-segment of the global vegan food market report, along with forecasts for growth at the global, regional and country level from 2020-2025.
 Our report has categorized the market based on product, service, type, and region.

 Meat substitutes currently represent the most popular type of vegan food around the world.
 This can be attributed to the introduction of a wide array of flavored meat substitutes by manufacturers across the globe.

 Breakup by Source:

 At present, soy accounts for the majority of the overall market share as it is a rich source of proteins, vitamins and minerals.

 At present, the majority of vegan food is distributed through supermarkets and hypermarkets as these stores offer a wide variety of products from different brands under one roof.

 Region-wise, Europe exhibits a clear dominance in the market due to the growing demand for lactose-intolerant and healthy food products across the region.

 The competitive landscape of the market is characterized by the presence of numerous small and large manufacturers who compete in terms of prices and quality.
-Some of the leading vegan food manufacturers operating in the market are Amy's Kitchen, Inc., Beyond Meat, Inc., Daiya Foods, Inc., Danone SA, Eden Foods, Inc., Plamil Foods Ltd., Archer Daniels Midland Company, Tofutti Brands, Inc., VBites Foods Limited, and Vitasoy Australia Products Pty Ltd.
+Some of the leading players are Amy's Kitchen, Inc., Beyond Meat, Inc., Daiya Foods, Inc., Danone SA, Eden Foods, Inc., Plamil Foods Ltd., Archer Daniels Midland Company, Tofutti Brands, Inc., VBites Foods Limited, and Vitasoy Australia Products Pty Ltd..